-A benchmark stock assessment was conducted in 2017, but was not recommended for management use due to uncertainty in biomass estimates resulting from conflicting signals among abundance indices and catch time series as well as sensitivity of model results to assumptions and model inputs.
-Because the most recent assessment was not recommended for management use, current stock status is unknown.
+The benchmark stock assessment conducted in 2017 was not recommended for management use due to uncertainty in biomass estimates resulting from conflicting signals among abundance indices and catch time series as well as sensitivity of model results to assumptions and model inputs.
+Specifically, model-estimated values of stock size, fishing mortality, and biological reference points are too uncertain for use; however, the trends in model-estimated parameters and ratio-based fishing F reference points are considered reliable.
 One noted improvement in this assessment was in the estimation of Atlantic croaker discards by the shrimp trawl fishery.
 The Review Panel recommended incorporation of shrimp trawl discard estimates into the annual monitoring of Atlantic croaker through the TLA.
-The TC has recommended several changes to the TLA that would help resolve some of the conflict between harvest and abundance signals.
-The Board has initiated an addendum to the Atlantic Croaker FMP to incorporate these changes.
+The TC recommended several changes to the TLA that would help resolve some of the conflict between harvest and abundance signals which resulted in the creation of Addendum III.
+The Board approved Addendum III in February 2020, and the TLA reports will incorporate the changes.